cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 We are opening a Jupyter notebook in the base environment.

+Ctrl + click on the link shown in the terminal to open jupyter.

 Create a new notebook called hello_notebook from inside jupyter.

 Specify that you are using a Python3 kernel.